Armored Heart: Tamed Soul

 I'm continually surprised by the wonderful comments and support for this little story of mine.
 Thank you all so much!
 If you’re so inclined why not leave a message on Discord?
 GuardALP#6994.
 A massive and continuing thank you to Havoc, LunarCircuit and Bethany_P on the Carefully Random Discord server.
 Why not join? https://discord.gg/aA9zAyXJDy

-If I live to be a thousand, I will never get tired of this, Celia thought, watching with awe as Windstrider gracefully flicked the tip of his wings, sending them gliding down toward the highlands.
+If I lived to be a thousand, I’d still never get tired of this, Celia thought, watching with awe as Windstrider gracefully flicked the tip of his wings, sending them gliding down toward the highlands.
 It had been a few hours, hours that were now firmly etched into Celia's mind.
 She was flying!
-Well, she had ridden a beast that was flying, which was basically the same thing.
+Well, she was riding a beast that was flying, which was basically the same thing.
 Her mind drifted back to magic, and from magic to Gella.
 Can she fly under her own power?
-Can I...
-The mental image of soaring through the skies, held aloft by invisible force, was incredibly tempting.
+Can I… The mental image of soaring through the skies, held aloft by invisible force, was incredibly tempting.
 She shook her head.
 She was a mercenary, one that would soon be back to her ordinary life.
 She wouldn’t be learning magic.

 The jolt of Windstrider touching down brought her focus back to the present.
 She hadn't even noticed they were landing.
 They were in a secluded green clearing, with a brook running through it.
 The summer breeze rustled the trees, a few birds sang out, and altogether it formed a very peaceful atmosphere to land without creating too much of a fuss.